Engineer suffered burn injuries in engine room incident

 What were the causes / why did it happen?

-The report from FEBIMA concluded the following:
+The report from FEBIMA concluded that:

-• The heating and pressurizing of the sludge in the discharge line in case of a complete blockade was not detected as a risk and so the inspection plug was opened very soon after the separator was switched off.
+• The heating and pressurising of the sludge in the discharge line in case of a complete blockade was not detected as a risk and so the inspection plug was opened very soon after the separator was switched off.

 • Safety rules were not strictly followed outside the daily working hours in the engine room.
 The victim was not accompanied when inspecting the sludge discharge line and he was not protecting his skin with the necessary PPE.
 The hot and sticky sludge came into direct contact with the skin of the victim, aggravating the consequences of this accident.